berkeley-cs61as/markdown-courseware/textbook/chapter14 Project 2 - Turtle Graphics/section01 Project 2 - Turtle Graphics.md

 install-htdp
 ```

-If you want to install the picture-drawing package on your own computer, check out [this Piazza post](https://piazza.com/class/idnte7162cf4kk?cid=247).
+If you want to install the picture-drawing package on your own computer, check out the first followup discussion to [this Piazza post](https://piazza.com/class/idnte7162cf4kk?cid=247).

 After completing installation, you should be able to type `(require graphics/turtles)` into Racket without errors.